slz2003/RFCScope-/Errata_filtering/Result_manual/9857-8/packetizer_raw_output.md

 Consider adding an editorial note that clarifies alignment with RFC 9256, or adjust the registry description to reflect any pre‐existing assignments if applicable.

-**Severity:** Low
-  *Basis:* The issue is mainly procedural and editorial, with no adverse impact on encoding or interoperability.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-1
-- Structural Expert: Issue-2

 ---